dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

-The authors would like to thank Farooq Bari, Devaki Chandramouli, Ravi Guntupalli, Sri Gundavelli, Peter Ashwood Smith, Satoru Matsushima, Michael Mayer, Vina Ermagan, Fabio Maino, Albert Cabellos, Cameron Byrne, and Luca Muscariello for reviewing various iterations of the document and for providing content into various sections.
+The authors would like to thank Farooq Bari, Devaki Chandramouli, Ravi Guntupalli, Sri Gundavelli, Peter Ashwood Smith, Satoru Matsushima, Michael Mayer, Vina Ermagan, Fabio Maino, Albert Cabellos, Cameron Byrne for reviewing various iterations of the document and for providing content into various sections.

 --- back